technomancy/emacs-starter-kit/README.markdown

 everything would be installed via ELPA, and only package.el would need to be distributed with the starter kit.
 (Or better yet, package.el would come with Emacs...)
 See starter-kit-elpa.el for a list of libraries that are pending submission to ELPA.
+Packages get installed in the elpa/ directory.

 There's no vendor/ directory in the starter kit because if an external library is useful enough to be bundled with the starter kit, it should